 Most Frequently Cited OSHA Violations

-In many cases, construction accidents occur as the result of violations of OSHA rules and requirements.
-The following are the top 10 types of OSHA violation recorded for 2021:
+In many cases, our Simsbury and Glastonbury construction accident lawyers find that accidents and injuries in Hartford County occur as the result of violations of OSHA rules and requirements.
+The following are the top 10 types of OSHA violations recorded for 2021:

 - Duty to have fall protection — 29 CFR 1926.501

 - Duty to have respiration protection — 29 CFR 1910.134

 - Requirements for ladders — 29 CFR 1926.1053

 - Requirements for hazard communication — 29 CFR 1910.1200

 - Requirements for scaffolding — 29 CFR 1926.451